daniel-england/rx-elasticsearch-demo/README.md

 ```
 $ npm run generate -- 1000
 ```
-This will create 1000 index records and put them in a 'widget' index that will the following attributes:
+This will create 1000 index records and put them in a 'widget' index and has the following attributes:
 ```
 {
   name: "Financial Toast", // random words